Rose Simple Syrup

 - Tansfer it to a clean, airtight jar or bottle.

-- Rose gin fizz: Add a splash of rose simple syrup to a classic gin fizz for a floral twist.
+- Rose gin fizz: Add to a gin fizz for a floral twist.

 Rose Simple Syrup